 - Grass-fed butter: Rich in vitamin K2 and vitamin A

-- Avocado oil: Rich in MUFAs, vitamin E
+- Avocado oil: Rich in MUFAs and vitamin E[*]

-Cooking with stable, healthy fats — and preventing fatty acid oxidation — is a snap.
+Cooking with stable, healthy fats — and preventing fatty acid oxidation — is easy.
 Anything with a high SFA, high MUFA, and low PUFA content will do.

-Most restaurants use high-linoleic vegetable oil to cook your food.
-That means they’re feeding you oxidized lipids.
+Most restaurants use high-linoleic vegetable oil to cook your food, which means that they’re feeding you oxidized lipids.

 To avoid damaged fats, find a restaurant that will cook your meal in butter or extra virgin olive oil instead.

 Sunflower oil is touted as healthy, but the facts present a different story.
-Most of the “health benefits” of sunflower oil are backed by over-inflated claims about lowering cholesterol.
+Most of the “health benefits” are backed by over-inflated claims about lowering cholesterol.
 But even that’s not 100% accurate.

-Instead, it’s best to avoid PUFA-rich sunflower oil, which is high in inflammatory linoleic acid and devoid of many nutrients you can find in better fats.
+Instead, it’s best to avoid this PUFA-rich oil, which is high in inflammatory linoleic acid and devoid of many nutrients you can find in better fats.

-Oxidized lipids, an imbalanced O6:O3 ratio, and higher arachidonic acid levels all lead to heart disease, obesity, or worse.
+Oxidized lipids, an imbalanced O6:O3 ratio, and higher arachidonic acid levels can lead to higher chances of developing heart disease, obesity, and others.